 Ivonne Ximena Butler, MPH

 Ivonne Ximena Butler is a public health professional with more than 20 years of experience in program leadership and management, capacity building and technical assistance work, and living and working in diverse global environments.
-As the Associate Center Director for I-TECH, she leads and oversees the organizational learning portfolio, fosters strategic communication across the organization, and oversees strategic partnerships of the I-TECH Center.
-Ms. Butler works closely with the Executive Director and Core Faculty Advisory Group to facilitate and catalyze integration of clinical and technical expertise within and across I-TECH’s program portfolio.
+As the Co-Director for I-TECH focused on business and administration of the Center, she is responsible for strategic leadership, directions, and management of the I-TECH Center and network of country offices.
+She oversees the implementation of programs across multiple countries, fosters and pursues collaborations within and outside the University of Washington (UW), and engages stakeholders to invest in and partner with I-TECH.
+Ms. Butler works closely with Dr. Kohler and the Core Faculty Advisory Group to facilitate and catalyze integration of clinical and technical expertise within and across I-TECH’s program portfolio and represent the Center internally and externally.

 Ms. Butler joined I-TECH in 2006 and has served in various leadership, program management and technical roles, supporting multiple countries and a diverse project portfolio from health systems strengthening to prevention and clinical treatment programs.
 Prior to joining I-TECH, Ms. Butler was the PMTCT Program Manager for the International Center for AIDS Care and Treatment Program (ICAP) in Maputo, Mozambique, and worked for USAID/Mozambique as Technical Specialist in Behavior Change Communication, overseeing USAID’s prevention portfolio.
 Ms. Butler holds a Masters in Public Health in Health Behavior/Health Education from the University of North Carolina in Chapel Hill.
 She is bilingual English/Spanish, has Portuguese fluency and working knowledge of French.